hipe/tmx/system/doc/issues/028-the-stubbed-system-narrative.md

 architectures.

-that's all fine and good for the massively false requirements it had created for itself, but today we just want a mock system. this now legacy system is a showstopper for our requirements today:
+that's all fine and good for the massively false requirements it had created for itself, but today we just want a stubbed system. this now legacy system is a showstopper for our requirements today:

-the fact that the runtime of "mock-system" was not the runtime of tmx meant that it had gone stale and was broken against current tmx.
+the fact that the runtime of "stubbed-system" was not the runtime of tmx meant that it had gone stale and was broken against current tmx.

 so, for these reasons, we thought a rewrite was in order. in summary